davawen/Dot-VM/README.md

 ### **Arguments**
-An argument can either be :
+An argument can either be:
 -	A 64 bit signed integer \
 	Please note : **Expressions are not supported !
 Inserting one will cause a syntax error !**
--	A string
+-	A string, which will be represented by a pointer
 -	A register

-Arguments are passed to instructions through the syntax seen above, but lots of instructions are overloaded to get they're arguments from the stack. \
+Arguments are passed to instructions through the syntax seen above, but lots of instructions are overloaded to get their arguments from the stack. \
 In that case, arguments are popped from the stack in order left to right.

 ### **Numbers**
-Numbers are interpreted using the `strtoll` C function, meaning they can use the following prefixes :
+Numbers are interpreted using the `strtoll` C function, meaning they can use the following prefixes:
 -	Numbers starting by `0` are base-8 :
 	`02375` &#8594; `1277`
 -	Numbers starting by `0x` or `0X` are base-16 :